 • 2- 4 years of related human resources and/or training design and facilitation experience

 • Experience in the administration of human resources programs

 For the full position description, please go to http://www.lib.umd.edu/hr/employment-opportunities/staff-faculty-positions.

 The position is eligible for a hybrid telework arrangement in accordance to the UMD Libraries telework policies.

-Applications will be reviewed as they are received and accepted until June 24, 2022.
+Applications will be reviewed as they are received.
+Best date of consideration is August 19, 2022.

 The University of Maryland, College Park, an equal opportunity/affirmative action employer, complies with all applicable federal and state laws and regulations regarding nondiscrimination and affirmative action; all qualified applicants will receive consideration for employment.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, physical or mental disability, protected veteran status, age, gender identity or expression, sexual orientation, creed, marital status, political affiliation, personal appearance, or on the basis of rights secured by the First Amendment, in all aspects of employment, educational programs and activities, and admissions.

 Women, minorities, LGBTQ+, veterans, and people with disabilities are encouraged to apply.